The Texas Collection: Print Materials

 The collection of print materials contains nearly 200,000 volumes concerning Texas and Texans.
 The collection is strong in Texas history, genealogy, popular literature, Baptists and their institutions, religious denominations, and Texas cookery.

 Print materials come in a variety of formats including books, periodicals, vertical files, microforms, and audiovisual materials.

 The collection is a regional depository for Texas state documents and receives publications from state agencies.
 It is also a depository in the Regional Historical Records Depository program and provides these microfilmed county records for both in-house use and Inter-library loan patrons.

 Manuscript Archives

 The Texas Collection preserves and makes accessible manuscript collections about the diverse lives of Texans—their faith, politics, struggles, and triumphs.
 These daily events, recorded in the collections from before Texas’ birth as a Republic to the present, link Texas and Texans past with those of today.
 This rich history includes diaries, letters, photographs, and other materials on all things Texas.
 Collection strengths include early Texas, Baptist and missionary history, the Civil War, World War I and World War II, Branch Davidians, and the Central Texas region.

 University Archives

 The University Archives is Baylor University’s memory, providing insight into the rich heritage that gives context and meaning to the university’s future.
 Holdings include Board records, presidential papers, office/departmental records, university publications, student organization records, and other materials that are invaluable resources in documenting Baylor's past.

-Photograph Collection

-From daguerreotypes to digital and over two million strong, the ever expanding photographic holdings of The Texas Collection capture the lives, events, and scenery of Texas and its citizens.
-With emphasis on central Texas and Baylor University, holdings also include various Texas cities and parts of the U.S. Collections of several prominent central Texas photographers are also represented, such as Fred Gildersleeve.
-The Texas Collection is home to several thousand pieces of his photographic works.